zerobounce/zerobounceindia-cpp-api-wrapper/README.md

-## Zero Bounce C++ API Wrapper
+## Zero Bounce India C++ API Wrapper
-This API wrapper contains methods for interacting easily with ZeroBounce API.
+This API wrapper contains methods for interacting easily with ZeroBounce India API.
 More information about ZeroBounce you can find in the [official documentation](https://www.zerobounce.net/docs/).

 ## INSTALLATION